 5. Axa Health

-Axa Health and its flagship policy Personal Health is another top pick and well worth your consideration when you review your options with a broker: excellent cancer cover, a fantastic standard hospital list, and reasonable pricing.
-Axa Health currently has a Trustpilot rating of 4 out of 5 from over 7,300 reviews, which is again very good and shows that most customers are happy with their service.
+Axa Health and its flagship policy Personal Health is another top pick and worth considering when you review your options with a broker.
+It offers good cover levels including unlimited specialist referred diagnostics as part of its standard outpatient benefit.
+Axa Health has a Trustpilot rating of 4.1 out of 5 from 17,379 reviews (1st December 2025), which shows that most customers are happy with its service.

 Click here to read our detailed review of Axa Health health insurance.